 Lots of food for thought here.
 For example; I hadn’t thought about the Peloton technology (the screen) aging from the day you buy it and the potential need for replacement screens in the future (damage, upgrade, etc.)

-Also, it seems to boil down to the fact that the M3i is a commercial-grade bike with exceptional durability and quality where the Peloton is a lesser quality residential bike (but still great) that has the all built-in social features.
+Also, it seems to boil down to the fact that the M3i is a commercial-grade bike with exceptional durability and quality where the Peloton is a lesser quality residential bike (but still great) that has all built-in social features.

 It all comes down to your budget in the end as always.
 However, both bikes come in at almost the same price point.
 If the Peloton bike fits in your budget, the higher quality experience is worth it.